 Judging by my Instagram and Facebook feeds, it looks like most of London has been out playing in the snow this weekend.
 Not me.
-I opted to observe the snowfall through the kitchen window whilst writing, planning furnishings for the flat, baking and cooking – and I loved every minute of watching the winter wonderland that is the back garden.
+I opted to observe the snowfall through the kitchen window whilst writing, planning furnishings for the flat, baking, cooking and looking for a few designs for a design project.
+I ended up using peach clipart and lemon clipart, which I thought were pretty cool.
+I also loved every minute of watching the winter wonderland that is the back garden.

 I found this recipe online but tweaked it slightly as I didn’t have enough ingredients to make a whole batch.
 I also added more lemon rind and juice because I love my cakes lemony.
 The bonus of this recipe is that it is also suitable for people with an intolerance to gluten.